aswinshenoy/hacktoberfest-blog/README.md

 # hacktoberfest-blog
-as part of task completion Hacktober Fest 2019.
+As part of task completion for Hacktober Fest 2019.